Queens-Physics/qexpy/docs/intro.rst

 Introduction
 ============

 QExPy (Queen's Experimental Physics) is a python 3 package designed to facilitate data analysis in undergraduate physics laboratories.
-The package contains a module to easily propagate errors in uncertainty calculations, as we well a module that provides an intuitive interface to plot and fit data in a visually esthetic manner (using bokeh for the plots and scipy.optimize for the fitting).
+The package contains a module to easily propagate errors in uncertainty calculations, and a module that provides an intuitive interface to plot and fit data.
 The package is designed to be efficient, correct, and to allow for a pedagogic introduction to error analysis.
-The package is extensively tested in the Jupyter Notebook environment to allow students to produce high quality reports directly from their browser.
+The package is extensively tested in the Jupyter Notebook environment to allow high quality reports to be generated directly from a browser.

 Highlights:
  * Easily propagate uncertainties in measured quantities